una-language/una-language/readme.md

 You can set the application order in two different ways:

 -   wrap up expression with parentheses
--   move expression to next line with additional indentation
+-   move expression to the next line with additional indentation

 Let's look at the example.
 We won't use real operators, just letters.
 Here we apply `a` to `b`: